MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitgetsymboliclinkname.md

 Returns a string containing the symbolic link name for the object specified by the *Circuit* parameter.

 ## -remarks

+The symbolic link is valid:

+1. After the driver adds the circuit to the device, for single-circuit endpoints.
+1. When the ACX manager invokes ACX circuit initialization, for multi-circuit endpoints.

 ### Example